 Minors present an enormous liability because they cannot indemnify your league, nor can a parent waive the rights of a minor.
 Adults may only participate with juniors in a coaching or officiating capacity, and background checks may be required of adults who do participate in this manner.
 Junior participation at your adult bout must be limited to their involvement with their junior league.
 For example, they may sell merchandise or pass out fliers for their junior league at your adult bout.
 They may also participate in a halftime or demo (juniors only) bout.
 This is the extent they may participate with your adult league.

 The host league is responsible.
 The host league must verify that everyone participating has insurance coverage.
 This ensures there are no gaps in the general liability coverage.
-If a spectator were to be injured by a skater, the spectator would likely sue both of the leagues, and their skaters.
+If a spectator were to be injured by a skater, the spectator may bring suit against both of the leagues, and their skaters.
 This is why BOTH teams and all skaters must have insurance.
-This is also why, if a league hosts a USARS skater or league, the host league must sanction through USARS so that their insurance is in effect.
+This is also why, if a league hosts a USARS skater or league, the visiting league must sanction through USARS, so that their insurance coverage is in effect.

 Most fund-raising activities are covered under the general liability policy.
 Alcohol liability is excluded unless your league purchases separate coverage.
 For additional details, contact firstname.lastname@example.org.